top of page

 National Citizenship Service

-This exciting partnership with Child Dynamix is aimed at young people aged 16-17 who are not in education, employment or training and who are interested in a career in the green workforce.
+This exciting partnership with Child Dynamix was aimed at young people aged 16-17 who are not in education, employment or training and who were interested in a career in the green workforce.

-This 12-week programme, provides a mixture of indoor and outdoor activities which take place on our beautiful Rewilding Space and at The Hut Youth Centre on Greatfield Estate in Hull.
+This 12-week programme, provided a mixture of indoor and outdoor activities which took place on our beautiful Rewilding Space and at The Hut Youth Centre on Greatfield Estate in Hull.

-The programme provides a combination of personal development opportunities and green skills to develop and promote physical and mental wellbeing.
+The programme provided a combination of personal development opportunities and green skills to develop and promote physical and mental wellbeing.

-Work placements within our network of environmental organisations in Hull will provide a unique insight into a number of career types and allow young people to ‘test the water’ before making any big decisions.
+Work placements within our network of environmental organisations in Hull provided a unique insight into a number of career types and allowed young people to ‘test the water’ before making any big decisions.

 PROJECTS